KorfLab/SABR/INFO.md

 ~~~[exon]--intron--[var.exon]--intron--[exon]~~~
 ```

-Passing the `--double`` flag creates genes on both strands and the `--noncanonical` flag creates introns with additional splice sites: GC-AG, AT-AC, and AA-TT (AA-TT is used to represent _other_ not an acutal splice site).
+Passing the `--double` flag creates genes on both strands and the `--noncanonical` flag creates introns with additional splice sites: GC-AG, AT-AC, and AA-TT (AA-TT is used to represent _other_ and not an acutal splice site).

 The `read-simulator.py` program generates reads along the entire length of a